dwyl/learn-elixir/README.md

 ### Sending messages between processes

 Let's start by exiting `iex` and removing the the `IO.inspect` line from our code.
-Now that that is done let's get our add function to send it's result in a message.
+Now that that is done let's get our add function to send its result in a message.

 Update your file to the following...